Don’t let the word “creamy” fool you. This Keto creamy Tuscan chicken with fettuccine is dairy-free but still very creamy and flavorful!

 The Konjac plant is grown in China, Japan, and Southeast Asia.
-The noodles are made glucomannan, which is a type of fibre that comes from the root of the konjac plant.
+The noodles are made of glucomannan, which is a type of fiber that comes from the root of the konjac plant.

 The glucomannan is mixed with a little bit of water as well as a little bit of lime water.
 That mixture is then boiled and shaped into noodles or ‘rice’.

 The name “Shirataki” is a Japanese word for “white waterfall”, which describes the translucent appearance of the noodles.